Sports in the United States: Overview

-The five most popular sports teams on Instagram from the United States as of October 4, 2024:

 American football

 Football has the most participants of any sport at both high school and college levels, the vast majority of its participants being male.
 Millions watch college football throughout the fall months, and some communities, particularly in rural areas, place great emphasis on their local high school football teams.

 College football in the 20th century grew from a regional sport into a national phenomenon.
 In the early years (1900-1940s), the game gained popularity with top schools like Yale and Harvard, and conferences such as the Big Ten and SEC were formed.
 The popularity of college and high school football in areas such as the Southern United States (Southeastern Conference) and the Great Plains (Big 12 Conference and Big Ten Conference) stems largely from the fact that these areas historically generally did not possess markets large enough for a professional team.
 The first major bowl game, the Rose Bowl, was played in 1902, and the sport's popularity increased with television broadcasts in the 1950s.
 From the 1950s to the 1970s, legendary coaches like Bear Bryant and Knute Rockne shaped the game, and the integration of African American players began to break racial barriers.
 The 1980s and 1990s saw the rise of powerhouse teams such as Miami and Nebraska, while the BCS system was introduced to determine the national champion.
 By the end of the century, college football had become a major part of American culture, with game days and traditions uniting fans and communities across the nation.
 Nonetheless, college football has a rich history in the United States, predating the NFL by decades, and fans and alumni are generally very passionate about their teams.

 The Dallas Cowboys playing against the Broncos in Super Bowl XII.